Table of Contents

 Merchant Cash Advances

 With a merchant cash advance (MCA), a lender gives you an upfront sum of cash that you repay using a percentage of your debit and credit card sales, plus a fee.
 An MCA can come in handy if you’re in a pinch and need capital to cover a cash-flow shortage or short-term expense.
-However, MCAs tend to come with much higher interest rates than other types of business financing.
+However, MCAs tend to be significantly more expensive than other types of business financing.

 Invoice Financing

-Invoice financing is when a lender gives you a cash advance on your outstanding customer invoices.
+In invoice financing, a lender gives you a cash advance on your outstanding customer invoices.
 Also known as accounts receivable financing, it uses your invoices as collateral.
-Invoice financing can be easier to get than a traditional business loan or business line of credit, but tends to come with higher interest rates.
+Invoice financing can be easier to get than a traditional business loan or business line of credit, but tends to come with higher interest rates and fees.

 Secured Business Line of Credit Application